 A 1kg (2.2lbs) portion of the hind leg of pork, also known as ham.
 The perfect economical cut for slow cooking.
 This cut does amazingly well in a pressure cooker.
 If you prefer your meat to have a characteristic bite to it - you can go for a slow-cooked oven roast.
 Compared to the shoulder roast the ham has less marbling and can therefore be tougher if not cooked slow.

 100% real free-range and naturally raised pork from Hokkaido, Japan, probably the only place in Japan that has space for free-roaming animals.
-Happy as a pig in mud.
-Bathing in the nearby river during summer and playing around on the snowfields in winter - that's the happy life of the pigs on the family-owned El Paso Ranch in Hokkaido that are raised completely free-range in the Tokachi area.
 And when we say free range we mean the real deal free-range.
-Spring, summer, autumn, and winter - 24 hours, all year free-roaming on 30 hectares (75 acres) of land.
-Read more about the farm below.
+Spring, summer, autumn and winter - 24 hours, all year free-roaming.
+The images below are actual photos of the farms.

 |Serves||Serves 3-5, depending on the recipe|